 “The bottom line is: the full expression of religious liberty is the public interest here,” said Judge Campbell from the bench.

 “This is a great victory not just for the Muslims of Murfreesboro, but for people of all faiths.
-No house of worship should be kept from meeting just because the neighbors don’t like their religious beliefs,” said Luke Goodrich, Deputy General Counsel at the Becket Fund.
+No house of worship should be kept from meeting just because the neighbors don’t like their religious beliefs,” said Luke Goodrich, Deputy General Counsel at Becket.
 “The First Amendment prevailed today, and we are all the better for it.”

 In support of the Islamic Center of Murfreesboro, over 100 religious leaders from a wide variety of faith traditions have signed an open letter calling for equal treatment of the mosque.
 The U.S. Department of Justice has also filed a parallel federal lawsuit in support of the mosque.

 In addition to The Becket Fund, the Islamic Center is represented by George Barrett of the Nashville law firm Barrett Johnston, LLC.

 The Islamic Center of Murfreesboro has released the following statement:

 We learned this morning that there are several more steps that need to be completed to obtain our final certificate of occupancy, and that these steps will take perhaps 10 days to complete.
 The mosque is committed to complying with the building code just like any other building, and we will be moving quickly to bring that process to completion.
 We are happy that because of yesterday’s ruling this building inspection process, which is normal for all buildings, is now able to go forward to completion.
 It is unfortunate that we cannot be in our building for the start of Ramadan tonight.
 However, it does look like we will get to enjoy most of Ramadan in our building, especially the breaking of the fast at the end of Ramadan, on Eid-ul-Fitr.
 The children are very excited to get to use our new building to celebrate Ramadan.